 We study the fluid model of queue-ratio policies.
 The stability of the fluid model guarantees that of the queueing network.
 Intuitively, the fluid model of queue-ratio policies should exhibit a form of {\em state-space collapse} (SSC).
 After some time (that may depend on the initial state), the workload in each station should be distributed to this station's queues following the targeted proportions encoded in the ratio matrix.
 At that point in time and onward, the fluid workload (whose dimension is the number of stations) has all the information needed to infer the queue trajectories.

 This supports a hierarchical view of robust stability.
-A network is robustly queue-ratio stable if {\em for any ratio matrix} (i) the fluid model exhibits SSC, and (ii) the (collapsed) fluid workload, whose trajectories are characterized by a {\em Skorohod Problem} (SP) empties in finite time.
+A network is robustly queue-ratio stable if {\em for any ratio matrix} (i) the fluid model exhibits SSC, and (ii) the (collapsed) fluid workload, whose trajectories are characterized by a {\em Skorohod Problem} (SP), empties in finite time.
 If both are achieved, then---for any ratio matrix---the fluid queues empty in finite time, which subsequently guarantees the stability of the network.
-Robust queue-ratio stability is conceptually reduced to robustness relative to the ratio matrix.
+Because queue-ratio policies are specified by the ratio matrix, robust queue-ratio stability is conceptually reduced to robustness relative to that matrix.

 We draw on the literature to formulate algebraic sufficient conditions for both requirements: SSC and SP stability {\em for a given ratio matrix}.
 These algebraic conditions correspond to the drift of suitable linear Lyapunov functions.
 For the SP, the algebraic condition is one we label as Chen-$\calS$ inspired by \cite{chen1996sufficient}; for SSC, we require a linear Lyapunov function reminiscent of the $L^2$-condition in \cite{chen2000sufficient}.